Tokio Marine expects no material impact in 2021 from Greensill

 "Our expected net exposure remains unchanged, and as a result we don't see any need to adjust our financial guidance (for the year ending this March) nor do we currently anticipate any material impact on our financials for the next fiscal year," the company said in a statement.

-Of the coverage for Greensill credit notes, $4.6 billion's worth of contracts expired on March 1, court documents show.
+Of the coverage for Greensill credit notes, $4.6 billion worth of contracts expired on March 1, court documents show.

-The status of the remaining policies and whether they are covered by reinsurance is not clear, but a spokesman said the company had examined this part of the insurance agreements before concluding that there would be no material impact.
+The company declined to comment on the status of the remaining policies and whether they are covered by reinsurance is not clear, but a spokesman said the company had examined this part of the insurance agreements before concluding that there would be no material impact.

 The insurer has also said it is investigating the validity of the policies provided to Greensill.